laurahmaxenn/laurahmaxenn/README.md

 ## Hi there 👋

 <!--
-**laurahmaxenn/laurahmaxenn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**laurahmaxenn/laurahmaxenn** is a ✨ _special_ ✨ repository

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 Looking towards the stars
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript, CSS, HTML, PHP, CMS, MySQL
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m studying UX & Web Design
-- 🤔 I’m looking for help with ...
+- 🤔 Let's think more
-- 💬 Ask me about ...
+- 💬 Celebrate the small wins
-- 📫 How to reach me: ...
+- 📫 Melbourne, Australia
-- 😄 Pronouns: ...
+- 😄 Mexican food, Late nights, Walks at the Markets, Sunrises
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I pull all nighters so I can enjoy some alone time -->
--->